tweag/rules_nixpkgs/README.md

 The file to use as the BUILD file for this repository.

-Its contents are copied copied into the file `BUILD` in root of the nix output folder.
+Its contents are copied into the file `BUILD` in root of the nix output folder.
 The Label does not need to be named `BUILD`, but can be.

 For common use cases we provide filegroups that expose certain files as targets: